Irregular Operations Policy (IROP)

 - Affected flight is Delta-coded (operated by Delta or other airline) or Delta Connection flight

-- Flight canceled due to an IROP or there is a change in the scheduled departure time which exceeds 90 minutes
+- Flight canceled due to an IROP or there is a change in the scheduled arrival time which exceeds 90 minutes

 The PNR must be documented with one of the following OSI entries: